obafemiolorungbon/askgit/Readme.md

 Ask Git is a command line tool that interpretes git commands without leaving the terminal.
 Write your git command, pass it ask git and it will interprete what the command will perform on your file or directory as well as the result.

-Want to Write a command but not sure what tehe outcome will be? then ask git!!!
+Want to Write a command but not sure what the outcome will be? then ask git!!!

 ## USAGE